Learn a Few Simple Pastry-Techniques When Working with Dough

 To avoid pastry sticking to your rolling pin, invest in a

-purchased as well.
-Flour the sleeve and the cloth before rolling.
+purchased just about anywhere.
+Flour the sleeve and the pin before rolling.

 Add a bit of water to your dough if it breaks up when rolling.